Buk missile system: 9K37M1-2 Buk-M1-2 (Ural)

 The maximum range of fire against ballistic missiles is 20 km, and the maximum target speed is 1200 m/s.
-Its capacity of protecting against ballistic missiles are comparable with that of the Patriot PAC-2.
+Its capacity of protecting against ballistic missiles is comparable with that of the Patriot PAC-2.
 However, the engagement ceiling is lower.

 Preparing to fight (inversely) – 5 min.
 Translation in battle mode, not for the first time in battle (after moving to another place) – no more than 20 seconds.
 The range for engaging targets on land is 15 km, 25 km on the water.

 The capture distance of targets with RCS = 5 m^{2} – 40 km.
 It automatically provides a high resistance to interference and work in several different combat modes, detection range of the locator of early detection 160 km.